mcsoto/LogicJS/README.md

 Implementation
 ==============

-LogicJS' implementation is based on MiniKanren/SICP.
+The implementation of LogicJS is based on MiniKanren/SICP.

 * **Bindings** associate a variable to a value (e.g. X=2).
 * **Streams** are similar to lists, but they are evaluated on the fly and thus are potentially infinite.